London conference explores The Four Futures of Work

-As the UK continues to wrestle with an uncertain economic and trading relationship with the rest of Europe, a new report from the RSA’s Future Work Centre has modelled four different scenarios for the future of work in 2035.
+As the UK continues to wrestle with an uncertain economic and trading relationship with the rest of Europe, a report from the RSA’s Future Work Centre has modelled four different scenarios for the future of work in 2035.
+This study formed the centrepiece of an opening keynote address by RSA Chief Executive Matthew Taylor at the WORKTECH London 2019 conference, 27-28 November 2019.

-Working in partnership with Arup and using a method called Morphological Analysis (MA), the report has created a quartet of alternative work futures for Britain with wider meaning and application in different markets around the world.
+The RSA team worked in partnership with Arup and used a method called Morphological Analysis (MA) to create a quartet of alternative work futures for Britain with wider meaning and application in different markets around the world.

 Each scenario has positive and negative aspects, reflecting increasingly widespread scepticism about what new technologies will bring to the global workplace in terms of rewards, job security and societal gain.